SpinalHDL/SpinalDoc-RTD/source/SpinalHDL/Libraries/Pipeline/introduction.rst

 You can retrieve which node are connected using node.up / node.down.

-The CtrlConnector also provide an API to access stageable :
+The CtrlConnector also provide an API to access NamedType :

 .. list-table::
    :header-rows: 1